kleinfreund/hyperlink.cool/README.md

 ## To Do / Problems

+- Build Pipeline:
+  - Compress JS on jekyll build (→ try Gulp again)
   - HTMLProofer to make sure links do not 404 too much.
-- On navigating away from the page while there is any input in the filter results in a divergence when going back via browser history: the list is not filtered from the get go
+- Consider utilizing `tab` key for also transferring active state, because a link with focus can be opened by clicking tab by default
 - Special cased handling of enter key press on mobile should just hide keyboard?
 - Listen for `tab` keypresses: If pressed, do not prevent the default (so focus still gets transferred to the next focusable item).
 Now also transfer the *active* state from item to another.
 This enables us to *activate* links by pressing enter after traversing through the list by tabbing.